shivasiddharth/GassistPi/README.md

 2. Enter the MQTT broker credentials and subscription topic in the provided config.yaml file.
 3. Set the MQTT_Control to **Enabled**.
 4. Now, you can send queries or commands to google assistant over MQTT.
+5. If you are sending a command for custom actions, prefix "custom" in the payload.
+   Eg: "custom play god's plan from youtube"
+       "custom Turn on __Domoticz device name__"
+       "custom play all the songs from google music"
+6. If you are sending a command to be processed by google assistant, there is no need to prefix "custom".
+   Eg: "what is the time"
+       "what can you do for me"

 ************************************************
 ### **MUSIC STREAMING FROM DEEZER**